 The only way to learn how to build a house is to build one.
 The only way to learn how to analyze data is to analyze some.

-But researchers (and house builders) need practical support as they learn.
+Here’s the thing.
+Data analysts (and house builders) need practical support as they learn.
 Yes, both could slug it out on their own, but it takes longer, is more frustrating, and leads to many more mistakes.

 None of this is necessary.
 There can be a happy ending.

 Carpenters work alongside a master to learn their craft.
-I have never heard of a statistician or a thesis advisor who sits next to a beginning researcher analyzing data.
+I have never heard of a statistician or a thesis advisor who sits next to a novice analyzing data.
 (Anyone who had an advisor like that should consider themselves lucky).
 Unlike a novice carpenter, a novice data analyst is not helpful.
 They can’t even hold the ladder.

 More common are advisors who tell their students which statistics classes to take (again, if they’re lucky) then send them off to analyze data.
-The student can ask questions as they go along if they are not too afraid to look stupid.
-Really good advisors are not too busy to answer in a timely manner and are willing to admit it if they don’t know.
+The student can ask questions as they go along if they are not too afraid to admit what they don’t know.
 And if their advisor is available.
 And knows the answer.

-But most researchers feel a bit lost.
+But most data analysts feel a bit lost.
 Not just new ones—many experienced researchers never really learned statistical practice very well in the first place.
 Nearly all researchers face new statistical challenges as their research progresses, and it’s often difficult to find someone knowledgeable enough who is willing to and able explain it.